JonathanPierce/MIPSStudio/README.md

 - Support for basic extended addressing modes (eg: "lbu $a0 4+oldest($sp)")
 - Support for more isntructions and pseudoinstructions, and more intelligent psuedoinstruction conversion.
 - Support for lines with multiple labels
-- Support for custom IO modules (such as SPIMbot)
 - Support for ".globl" and multiple-file programs/linking
 - Protections aginst using $at, .setat, .setnoat